 As reported in the study, Recent research is uncovering diverse sub-lethal effects of pesticides on bees.
 Even at low levels, pesticides and fungicides have been linked to foraging and navigational disruptions, immune suppression and learning/memory disorders in bees.

 One particular class of pesticides called neonicotinoids is garnering a lot of attention.
 Water-soluble pesticides such as neonicotinoids are a real danger because they are systemic.
 This class of pesticide is readily absorbed by plant roots and transported throughout the plant’s vascular system to other portions of the plant, including their pollen and nectar.
-Residues remain in the plant for its lifetime, continually endangering any pollinators that forage or pollinate these contaminated plants.
+Residues remain in the plant for their lifetime, continually endangering any pollinators that forage or pollinate these contaminated plants.

-An international team of scientists led by Holland’s Utrecht University concluded that, ”Large scale prophylaxic use in agriculture, their high persistence in soil and water, and their uptake by plants and translocation to flowers, neonicotinoids put pollinator services at risk.”
+An international team of scientists led by Holland’s Utrecht University concluded that”Large scale prophylaxic use in agriculture, their high persistence in soil and water, and their uptake by plants and translocation to flowers, neonicotinoids put pollinator services at risk.”

 Neonicotinoids are also used in planting corn and some other crops.
 Neonicotinoids are used to coat corn seeds and new seeders disperse the pesticide into the air.
 There is considerable anecdotal evidence pointing to the correlation between the planting of corn and bee death.
 Here are three examples from Ontario, Canada.